Real Estate Powerhouse Amy Calandrino Charts Company’s Steady Growth

 Growing up in Central Florida, Amy Calandrino spent every hurricane season following storms and recording their paths on tracking charts.
 “I was really into the weather, heavy into math and science, and I’m pretty analytical,” she said.
-“I wanted to become a meteorologist and create better systems for hurricane prediction for the National Hurricane Center
+“I wanted to become a meteorologist and create better systems for hurricane prediction for the National Hurricane Center in Miami.”

 A heady goal, to be sure.
 And although she veered from that path to work as a paralegal and earn an English degree at Rollins College in Winter Park before becoming a pacesetter in the commercial real estate field, the energetic Calandrino creates her own weather system, one in which the sun always shines.